 - Athletic fit jeans offer more room in the seat and thighs, but taper down toward the ankle.
 These are great jeans for men with large thighs from working out, as well as heavier-set men.

 The exact fit can vary from one brand to the next, but this terminology is generally followed.
 You should always try out different fits to see which suits you best.

 Best Fitting Jeans for Men by Body Type

-The only way to find the right fit for you is to actually try on different jeans.
-The fits vary from brand to brand, so I recommend trying a few to see which feels best.
+The only way to find the right types of jeans for you is to try on different fits.
+These fits vary from brand to brand, so I recommend trying a few to see which feels best.

 But you probably want to have a general idea which fits you should try first.

 This list shows you the best fitting jeans for different body-types: